skejeton/aoc2022/readme.md

-day 1 and day 2 should be executed in browser console

-day 3 and on from that need input in the source code
+all examples are supposed to be run on the input page of the browser console